Lignophagia: In horses

 Horses often gnaw on wood rails, fences or boards as if they were food.
 This has been linked with dietary deficiencies, and often can be remedied with a balanced diet or dietary supplementation.
 Lignophagia in horses can be a cause of colic due to the ingestion of wood splinters, and in severe cases, can cause excessive wearing and deterioration of the teeth.
 A related vice is cribbing, wherein the horse grabs a wood board and sucks in air; not all wood-chewing is cribbing and though cribbing may also result in chewing on the wood surface, the two vices are not identical.

 Colic can be a consequence of wood chewing due to the ingestion of wood splinters.
 Both cribbing and wood chewing can cause excessive wearing and deterioration of the teeth in severe cases.
-Horses displaying these behaviors may be less desirable to potential buyers and may be devalued as a consequence.
+Horses displaying these behaviors may be devalued, as less desirable to potential buyers.

 Wood chewing also is destructive to barns and fences, sometimes requiring costly repairs and ongoing maintenance.

 Wood chewing has been linked with dietary deficiencies, and often can be remedied with a balanced diet or dietary supplementation.
 Some cases are thought to be linked to boredom or anxiety, often related to confinement.